Instant Coffee FAQ

 What is Instant Coffee's Manifesto?

 With wavering clarity we understand that what we do is confined to the limitations of representation and we're okay with that.
 As a product and service Instant Coffee is an effective substitute: It mimics the real thing without the pretense of being better.
 It isn't that much easier to make, which is reason enough to justify it.
 Taste is a factor, taste being an important way to designate quality and define preference.
 But quality is too particular and preferences change.
-They are superfluous really, misnomers that distract from the basic reasons for ingesting either the real thing or its substitute.
-Value is in their effect.
-In its taste, Instant Coffee barely resembles the real thing, but its effect is the same.
-Regardless of taste, it still works.
+These are superfluous misnomers that distract from the basic reasons for ingesting either the real thing or its substitute.
+Value is in the effect.
 Quality is beside the point.
-In this disregard Instant Coffee becomes a medium to be used.
+In its taste, Instant Coffee barely resembles the real thing, but in its effect, it is the same.
+Regardless of taste, it works.
+In this disregard Instant Coffee is a medium to be used.
 This is Instant Coffee.

 Can I post such-and-such through your website?